penpot/penpot-docs/plugins/deployment.md

 ### CORS issues

-To avoid these issues you can add a `_headers` file to your plugin.
-Place it in the `public/` folder or alongside the main files.
+To avoid these issues you can add a <code class="language-bash">_headers</code> file to your plugin.
+Place it in the <code class="language-bash">public/</code> folder or alongside the main files.

 ```js
 /*